sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 	- Forest cover status (tree cover density mask for a reference year 2016) maps
 	- Forest canopy changes (annual change 2016-2020) maps
 	- Forest canopy changes from Reference year 2016-2020 maps
-	- Forest canopy disturbance monitoring using Sentinel 2 -  Radar Images
+	- Forest canopy disturbance monitoring using Sentinel 1 -  Radar Images

-TrofMIS generation/derivation of RADAR Forest Cover Loss Alerts, Tree Cover Density, Forest Canopy Disturbance Monitoring products on selected tropical forests for REDD+ reporting once new data is availableTraining materials (user manual) on the developments of the data acquisition, analysis and generation of final products.
+The goal is to anable the various key players and stakeholders, in REDD+ reporting.

-The goal is to anable the various key players in REDD+ reporting while accounting for the amount of carbon stock emmitted as well as the carbon retained.
+The system enables the users not only monitor the changes in forest canopies, but also account for the amount of carbon emmitted and carbon retained.

 Get in touch with the team
 --------------------------
-Contact the `ICPAC <https://www.icpac.net/>`_ for any information, revision and contribution on the tropical forest monitoring and surveilance system.
+To get in touch, please contact the `IGAD Climatic Prediction and Application Centre (ICPAC) <https://www.icpac.net/>`_ for any information, revision and contribution to TroFMIS.

 Authors
 -------
-The TroFMIS-IGAD is a project by the ICPAC under the Global Monitoring for Environment and Security and Africa(GMES & Africa) framework that is co-funded by the African Union and the European Union.
+The TroFMIS system is a project by the ICPAC under the Global Monitoring for Environment and Security and Africa(GMES & Africa) framework that is co-funded by the African Union and the European Union.

-Contributors to the documentation include Mr. Kenneth Kemuchie, Ms. Viola Otieno, Mr. Eugine Kayijamahe, Dr. Mwangi Kinyanjui, Dr. Benson Kenduwyo, Ms. Vivianne Meta, Mr. Seth Nyawacha, Mr. Collins Asega, Mr. Derick Ongeri, Ms. Risper Mutinda, Mr. Morris Mwaura, and Mr. Simon Ndarau.
+Contributors to the documentation include Mr. Eugine Kayijamahe, Mr. Kenneth Kemuchie, Ms. Viola Otieno, Dr. Mwangi Kinyanjui, Dr. Benson Kenduwyo, Ms. Vivianne Meta, Mr. Seth Nyawacha, Mr. Collins Asega, Mr. Derick Ongeri, Ms. Risper Mutinda, Mr. Morris Mwaura, and Mr. Simon Ndarau.

 	.. image:: /_static/Images/partners.png